kevinboone/epub2txt2/README.md

 ## Author and legal

-`epub2txt` is maintained by Kevin Boone, and distributed under the terms of the GNU Public Licence, v3.0.
-Essentially, this means that you may use this software as you wish, at your own risk, provided that the original author continues to be acknowledged.
+`epub2txt` is maintained by Kevin Boone, with contributions from various other people, and distributed under the terms of the GNU Public Licence, v3.0.
+Essentially, this means that you may use this software as you wish, at your own risk, provided that the original authors continue to be acknowledged.